reema0814/MLOpsTemplate/src/workshop/documents/part_2.md

 - Run the modules individually in Azure
 - Capture metrics and models in ml_training and ml_evaluating modules
 - Run three modules together in a pipeline
-- Model is deployed successfully to managed endpoint.
+- Model is deployed successfully to the managed endpoint.
 - Testing is successful

 ## Reference materials